 Positive-Unlabeled learning scenarios, a class of semi-supervised learning where only a fraction of the data is labeled, and all available labels are positive, is becoming increasingly preva- lent as the number of large datasets grows.
 The human cost

-of labeling these datasets can be expensive, and thus we fo- cus on situations where the number of unlabeled positive examples greatly outnumbers the labeled.
+of labeling these datasets can be high especially in situations where the number of unlabeled examples greatly outnumbers the labeled.

-We perform several experiments, on both synthetic and real-world datasets, examining the performance of state of the art algorithms in the face of bias in the labelling process.
+We perform several experiments, on both synthetic and real-world datasets, examining the performance of state of the art algorithms in the face of bias in the labeling process.
 In addition, we propose novel algorithms, and demonstrate that they outperform the current state of the art on a variety of benchmarks.
 Lastly, we present a methodology for remov- ing the costly parameter-tuning step in a popular positive- unlabeled algorithm, and show that the performance of this algorithm is uncompromised, and even sometimes enhanced, by this modification.

 Categories and Subject Descriptors